tc39/proposal-temporal/docs/instant.md

 For a list of calendar identifiers, see the documentation for [Intl.DateTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat#Parameters).

-If you only want to use the ISO 8601 calendar, use `toPlainDateTimeISO()`.
+If you only want to use the ISO 8601 calendar, use `toZonedDateTimeISO()`.

 Example usage: